Enter the Haggis

 Enter the Haggis is a Canadian Celtic rock band based in Toronto.
-The band was founded in 1995 by Craig Downie, the only remaining original member in the lineup, which currently consists of Downie (highland bagpipes, vocals), Brian Buchanan (vocals, fiddle, guitar), Trevor Lewington (vocals, guitar), Caroline Browning (bass), and Bruce McCarthy (drums).
+The band was founded in 1995 by Craig Downie, the only remaining original member in the lineup, which currently consists of Downie (highland bagpipes, vocals), Brian Buchanan (vocals, fiddle, guitar), Trevor Lewington (vocals, guitar), Caroline Browning (bass), and Tom Barraco (drums).
 For about a year, starting in late 2014, they recorded and performed under the name Jubilee Riots, and released their eighth studio album Penny Black under that name, before returning to the original name.

 History

 Formation and early years

 Craig Downie was born in Scotland and raised in Canada.
 He started playing bagpipes when he joined a pipe band at 12 years old.
 After pursuing an acting career in the early 1990s, Downie formed Enter the Haggis in Toronto in 1995 shortly before the band's first performance.
 The name was chosen as a humorous reference to the 1973 kung-fu film Enter the Dragon.

 The band's first album, Let the Wind Blow High, was independently released in 1998.
 Their next was ETH Live! which, on its website, the band says was "recorded over three nights at the end of an insane pub tour in 2001."
 That was followed, also in 2002, by Aerials, which was the first studio release with the lineup consisting of Downie, Buchanan, Lewington, Abraham, and drummer James Campbell.
 This lineup would remain unchanged until Campbell's departure in 2010 (he left to become an air traffic controller).